Free school meals

 From year 3 onwards free school meals are only available if you get any of the following:

-- Universal Credit - if you apply on or after 1 April 2018 your earned income must be less than £7,400 a year (after tax and not including any benefits you get)
+- Universal Credit - and your earned income is less than £7,400 a year, after tax and not including any benefits you get

 - Income Support

 - Child Tax Credit, providing you are do not get Working Tax Credit, and your annual gross income is less than £16,190

 - support under part VI of the Immigration and Asylum Act 1999

 If you get Working Tax Credits you will not be eligible unless you are receiving the four week 'run on' payment after stopping work.

 Free school meals are available for pupils at local authority maintained primary and secondary schools, including academies.
 They are not available for children at private or independent schools.

 They are also available for eligible households with:

 - children at local authority maintained nurseries, providing they receive education before and after lunch